foliant-docs/foliantcontrib.mermaid/README.md

 $ pip install foliantcontrib.mermaid
 ```

-Please not that to use this preprocessor you will also need to install Mermaid and Mermaid CLI:
+Please note that to use this preprocessor you will also need to install Mermaid and Mermaid CLI:

 ```bash
 $ npm install mermaid # installs locally